header 1

 Your Education after N/MH undergraduate Degree (where, when) Any Graduate/Professional Degrees: where, when, what):

-M.A., Asian Languages & Literature, University of Washington (UW), an exceptionally beautiful, dynamic, collaborative campus and very favorable experience.
+M.A., Asian Languages & Literature, University of Pennsylvania.
+University of Washington (UW), an exceptionally beautiful, dynamic, collaborative campus and very favorable experience.
 Just read that the Klamath River has been "relieved" of its several dams once blocking the path of spawning salmon, and the River is expected to heal itself and give local Native Americans back a part of their traditional way of life.

 Also, coincidentally, the UW was the academic home of Edmund S. Meany, Sr., the father of Edmund S. Meany, Jr., our headmaster back in the day.